Nicoleha/tracker/README.md

 #### Triangle tracker is a website designed to tell which triangle is Scalene,Equilateral,Isoscele or not a triangle, December 13th 2018
 #### By **NICOLE H.**
 ## Description
-Triangle tracker is a website designed to tell which triangle is Scalene,Equilateral,Isoscele or not a triangle.
+Triangle tracker is a website designed to tell which triangle is Scalene,Equilateral,Isosceles or not a triangle.
 This website will facilitate it's user to know the triangle specified without need to check the internet or to do some calculation.
 It is created to ease the search for people who want to know the type of a specified triangle.
 ## Setup/Installation Requirements
 * Open your computer
 * Connect to internet